 Understanding How Workers’ Compensation Works in LaGrange

-Workers’ compensation, often referred to as simply workers’ comp, is mandated by the state of Georgia in LaGrange.
-Workers’ comp is meant to act as insurance for employees in the event of an accident at work.
+Workers’ compensation, often referred to as simply workers’ compensation, is mandated by the state of Georgia in LaGrange.
+Workers’ compensation is meant to act as insurance for employees in the event of an accident at work.

 Requirements for Employers

 Any business in LaGrange with three or more regular employees is required to carry workers’ compensation insurance, according to the Georgia State Board of Workers’ Compensation (SBWC).
 The employees do not have to be full-time to count towards this number—they just have to work for the business on a regular basis.

 If a business is incorporated, it’s officers also count as workers under workers’ compensation—even if an officer opts to waive workers’ compensation coverage on himself or herself.

 Any Injury Is Covered

 As long as your injuries happen on the job, they should be covered under workers’ compensation.
 It doesn’t matter what industry you work in or how serious your injuries are.
 Even office workers can file a claim if they become injured while on the job.